schollz/_core/docs/content/combos/combo_rand.md

 Activating this combo will create a random sequence that will be used in place of the current sequence (whether is from sequencing or normal playback). (*Requires v2.5.+* version of the firmware).
 [Demo video](https://www.youtube.com/watch?v=TqEQhTOjhSM).

+If this is activated with [random fill](#random-fill), then a new sequence will automatically be generated every 32 beats.

 <figure class="imgcombo">
 <img src="/img/combo_rand.png">
 <figcaption>Combo for toggling a random sequence.</figcaption>